 Step 1: Sign up for AWS.
 If you don’t already have an AWS account, head over to https://aws.amazon.com and sign up.
 When you first register for AWS, you initially sign in as the root user.
 This user account has access permissions to do absolutely anything in the account, so from a security perspective, it’s not a good idea to use the root user on a day-to-day basis.
 In fact, the only thing you should use the root user for is to create other user accounts with more-limited permissions, and then switch to one of those accounts immediately, as per the next step.
 Make sure to store the root user credentials in a secure password manager, such as 1Password (you’ll learn more about secrets management in Part 8).

 Step 2: Create an IAM user.
 To create a more-limited user account, you will need to use the Identity and Access Management (IAM) service.
-IAM is where you manage user accounts as well as the permissions for each user.
 To create a new IAM user, go to the IAM Console (note: you can use the search bar at the top of the AWS Console to find services such as IAM), click Users, and then click the Create User button.
-Enter a name for the user, and make sure "Provide user access to the AWS Management Console" is selected, as shown in Figure 10 (note that AWS occasionally makes changes to its web console, so what you see may look slightly different from the screenshots in this blog post series).
+Enter a name for the user, and make sure "Provide user access to the AWS Management Console" is selected, as shown in Figure 12 (note that AWS occasionally makes changes to its web console, so what you see may look slightly different from the screenshots in this blog post series).

 Click the Next button.
 AWS will ask you to add permissions to the user.
 By default, new IAM users have no permissions whatsoever and cannot do anything in an AWS account.
 To give your IAM user the ability to do something, you need to associate one or more IAM Policies with that user’s account.
 An IAM Policy is a JSON document that defines what a user is or isn’t allowed to do.
 You can create your own IAM Policies or use some of the predefined IAM Policies built into your AWS account, which are known as Managed Policies.